gokula/ELANSMBus/README.md

 - Rehabman `VoodooPS2Controller.kext` for the keyboard to work.
 - Latest version of `ElanSMBus.kext` provided here.
 - SMBUS hotpatch provided here `SSDT-SMBUS.dsl` and config.plist patches similar to CoolStar ones `SMBUS patches`.
-- Disable the trackpad in Bios settings.
-(Trackpad support not implemented yet)
+- Disable the trackpoint in Bios settings.
+(Trackpoint support not implemented yet)

 ## Installation